Unions of Lebesgue spaces and $A_1$ majorants: Introduction and statement of the main results

 \end{theorem} If we define $H_{A_1}(\T)$ as functions in $N^+$ whose boundary function is majorized by an $A_1(\T)$ weight, then we have the following analog of Theorem \ref{thm:localmain} for Hardy spaces. \begin{theorem} If $p_0$ is an exponent satisfying $1<p_0<\infty$, then

 \end{theorem}

 For functions on $\R^n$, the theory is not as nice.
 One advantage of the local case is that the $L^p$ spaces are nested.
-Because of this we are not able to obtain equality of the union of $L^p(\R^n)$, $p>1$ and $\M_{A_1}(\R^n)$.
+Because the $L^p(\R^n)$ are not nested, we are not able to obtain equality of the union of $L^p(\R^n)$, $p>1$ and $\M_{A_1}(\R^n)$.
 Remarkably, even the much larger union over weak-$L^p(\R^n)$ spaces is not equal to $\M_{A_1}(\R^n)$.

 \begin{theorem} If $p_0$ is any exponent with $1<p_0<\infty$ then

 \end{theorem}

 The proof uses the extrapolation theory of Rubio de Francia \cite{Rub1,Rub2} (see also the book \cite{CMP}).
 In addition, the global version of \ref{thm:localApmajor} does not hold. \begin{theorem} If $p>1$ then